FOMBL PROJECT UPDATE 21st October 2023

 3. BENCHES FoMBL Bench project

-A FoMBL member has offered to fund the restoration of another wooden bench situated at the toddler's playground in the Meadows.
+A FoMBL member has offered to fund the restoration of another wooden bench situated at the toddlers' playground in the Meadows.

 The 2 new wooden benches installed opposite James Gillespie's school continue to be very popular.